How to Fix Activation Error: 0xC004C003 on Windows 11

 Applying the recommended fix

-5. Once the fix is successfully applied, reboot your PC and see if Windows 11 is now activated once your computer boots back up.
+5. Once the fix is successfully applied, reboot your PC and check if Windows 11 is activated after your computer boots back up.

-In case your Windows is still not activated and you’re still seeing the 0xC004C003 error code once you try to activate your product key, move down to the next potential fix below.
+If your Windows remains unactivated and you continue to see the 0xC004C003 error code when you attempt to activate your product key, proceed to the next potential solution below.

-If you recently did some hardware changes (replaced your motherboard, GPU, CPU, or RAM memory sticks) you might find that your Windows installation is no longer activated.
-This is typically the case with Digital product keys and it’s due to a security measure that Microsoft implements in order to prevent the usage of single product keys on multiple devices.
+If you have recently made some hardware changes, such as replacing your motherboard, GPU, CPU, or RAM memory sticks, you might find that your Windows installation is no longer activated.
+This is typically the case with digital product keys and is due to a security measure that Microsoft implements to prevent the use of single product keys on multiple devices.

-Fortunately for you, if you’re having this problem, you can resolve it easily by re-arming the product key on your PC using the Software Licensing Management tool from an elevated Command Prompt.
+Fortunately for you, if you are experiencing this problem, you can resolve it easily by rearming the product key on your PC using the Software Licensing Management tool from an elevated Command Prompt.

 Note: This method should work for you regardless of your Windows version or iteration.

-Follow the instructions below to learn how to open an elevated command prompt and re-arming your digital product key for Windows via SLMNGR and resolve the 0xC004C003 activation error:
+Follow the instructions below to learn how to open an elevated command prompt and re-arm your digital product key for Windows via SLMGR to resolve the 0xC004C003 activation error:

-1. Press Windows key + R to open up a Run dialog box.
-Next, inside the text box that just appeared, type ‘cmd’ and press Ctrl + Shift + Enter to open up an elevated Command Prompt.
+1. Press the Windows key + R to open a Run dialog box.
+Next, inside the text box that just appeared, type ‘cmd‘ and press Ctrl + Shift + Enter to open an elevated Command Prompt.

 Open up a CMD prompt